microsoft/pxt-arcade/docs/skillmap/jungle.md

 ### jungle3
 * name: Leaps and Bounds
 * type: tutorial
-* description: Add platforms with the touch of a button.
+* description: Add the code to spawn platforms with the touch of a button!
 * url: /skillmap/jungle/jungle3
 * imageUrl: /static/skillmap/jungle/jungle3.gif
 * tags: easy, events